 One of the best activities you can do to help preserve the family heritage is to scan the numerous family photos.
 That includes gathering those collections of photos from other family members.
 During the cold winter months or in the heat of summer, set aside time to at least start or finish that project.
-It is so great later to have all those images in digital form to share or have prints of.
+It is so great to have all those images in digital form to share.

 However, there is one item that many forget to do when they scan these vintage photos — that is to properly label and add notes about the image.
 If you just place a series of numbers when saving each image, it becomes very hard later to identify the photos, especially if it is someone else examining them.
 So the first thing is to place as the SAVE AS title for each image after scanning is a brief description.
 Example: Albaugh home, PA, 1880.
 True, you may not know an exact date, but do place some approximate date.
 Location is also important, even if it is only a state initials.